 Let’s start by saying that wetsuits are completely optional at The Rookie Tri.
-The water temperature is 72 which is more than comfortable to swim in without a wetsuit.
+The water temperature is 72, which is more than comfortable to swim in without a wetsuit.
 So what are the advantages and disadvantages to wearing one?
-We created a Rookie specific why or why not list.
+We created a Rookie specific why or why not list for those who want to wear shorty wetsuits for swimming but still aren’t sure if they should or shouldn’t.

 For all of our true Rookies out there, remember the golden rule: Nothing new on race day.
 Unless you have an opportunity to swim in the exact wetsuit you will wear on race day at least once before, it is advised to not try something new the day of the race.